YLchen22/YLchen22.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic homepage!
-I am a 4th-year undergraduate majoring in Industrial Engineering, from the University of Electronic Science and Technology of China (UESTC).
+I am a 4th-year undergraduate from the University of Electronic Science and Technology of China (UESTC), majoring in Industrial Engineering.

 This website is still under construction.